 - *Be aware, Big Island, Hawaii requires a second test upon arrival; whereas, Maui asks visitors to voluntarily take a second test at the counties' cost two-four days after arrival.
 So far, Oahu has no second test regulation as of yet.*

 Where to stay in Hawaii?

-It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey or off-the-beaten-path camping/cabins with HipCamp.
+It depends on your travel style; however, I do have two favorite types of accommodations that can keep you and your travel companions safe: your own vacation rental with Turnkey, Agoda, and off-the-beaten-path camping/cabins with HipCamp.

 What to do in Hawaii?

 This is a loaded question with multiple answers depending on your interests, time of year, and of course which island you are visiting.
 Currently, I live on Maui which has a bit of everything; thus, the Valley Isle has something for everybody.
 However, I have also lived on Kauai and visited all the major Hawaiian Islands.